rdfostrich/article-jws2018-ostrich/content/querying.md

 #### Correctness

-In this section, we prove that [](#algorithm-querying-vm) results in the correct stream offset for any given version and triple pattern.
+In this section, we provide an informal proof that [](#algorithm-querying-vm) results in the correct stream offset for any given version and triple pattern.

 Two cases can occur regarding the queried version.